luttje/videobrew/README.md

 5. Run `videobrew preview build/` with the path to the webpage files.
 A preview of the video can be viewed in your preferred browser @ [`http://localhost:8080`](http://localhost:8080).

-6. You can render the video directly from the preview page or run `videobrew render build/ out/` to render the video to the specified path.
+6. You can render the video by running `videobrew render . out/` to render the video to the specified path.

 ## Example videos